 - Play Therapy: Play therapy is a great way to help children manage anxiety.
 Children express themselves well through play.
 Our psychologists can recast children’s perceptions, behaviours, and cognitions from negativity to positivity.
 Interacting with children through play therapy allows them to feel secure and connected, turning anxious situations into enjoyable ones.
 We have child psychologists specializing in this type of treatment who can grasp the inner workings of your children’s minds and help you understand how best to support your child.

 - Mindfulness: Become aware of your thoughts, feelings, bodily sensations, and surrounding environment through mindfulness.
-Meditation and yoga are some great ways to open your mind to present sensations.
 Through mindfulness techniques, our psychologists help you become aware of your anxiety without giving in to it.
 This allows you to understand when you have an anxious moment and know it will pass by.
 Allowing your anxiety to come and go like waves crashing in the ocean helps your mind achieve calm once more.

 - Medication: When you have severe anxiety, medication in addition to counselling can help.
 Our psychologists can support you in determining if medication is right for you.
 We try to keep you on a natural path to confront and reduce your anxiety but depending on your circumstance, medication may be a helpful option for you.

 - Psychoeducation: Our psychologists will provide you with helpful information regarding your particular issue.
 Understanding more about your problem is the first step to overcoming it.
 We use a variety of different strategies along with this understanding to help you heal.